Justin Hamilton (defensive lineman): Dallas Cowboys

 On October 16, 2019, Hamilton was signed by the Dallas Cowboys to replace an injured Tyrone Crawford.
 On October 25, he was released after the team obtained defensive end Michael Bennett in a trade.
 He signed a reserve/future contract with the Cowboys on January 21, 2020.

 On September 5, 2020, Hamilton was waived by the Cowboys and signed to the practice squad the next day.
-On October 19, he was promoted to the active roster.
+On October 19, he was promoted to the active roster to replace an injured Trysten Hill.
 He was placed on the reserve/COVID-19 list by the team on January 1, 2021, and activated on February 1, 2021.

 On August 31, 2021, Hamilton was released by the Cowboys and re-signed to the practice squad the next day.
-He was promoted to the active roster on November 6.
+He was promoted to the active roster on November 6, to provide depth at defensive tackle while Neville Gallimore was out with an elbow injury.
 He was waived on December 11 and re-signed to the practice squad.
-He was promoted to the active roster on December 18.
+He was promoted to the active roster on December 18, to provide depth after defensive tackles Hill and Osa Odighizuwa were placed on the Reserve/COVID-19 list.